Nervous System Regulation Tools

 What is Nervous System Regulation?

-• Peripheral gazing: Same as side eye movements, but look to all four corners in front of you (top right, top left, bottom left, bottom right)
+• Peripheral Gazing: Keep your head forward and look to all four corners in front of you: top right, top left, bottom left, bottom right.

 Movement and Orientation

-• Do a puzzle or craft with your hands.
+• Hands-On Activity: Do a puzzle or craft with your hands.

-• Walk to the end of your driveway or block.
+• Short Walk: Walk to the end of your driveway or block.

 Grounding Tools

-• Hold and pass a small ball or toy between your hands.
+• Small Object Grounding: Hold and pass a small ball or toy between your hands.
 Notice the texture, weight, and temperature as you squeeze it or gently toss it hand to hand.

-• Smell something: essential oil (lavender or eucalyptus for calm; peppermint or cinnamon for alertness), candle, perfume, coffee, or fresh air.
+• Smell Something: Smell something: essential oil, a candle, perfume, coffee, or fresh air.

-• Play music you like or a song that feels familiar.
+• Familiar Music: Play music you like or a song that feels familiar.